Yoctol/bottender/docs/channel-line-migrating-from-sdk.md

 };
 ```

-Create the main logic of your bot project by editing your bot logic in `index.js`:
+Create the main logic of your bot project by editing your bot logic in the `index.js` file:

 ```js
 module.exports = function App(context) {